rsoderlind/my-first-mobile-app/README.md

 # my-first-mobile-app
-Seedify: A mobile app for Entrepreneur's to raise money
+Seedify: A mobile app to help Entrepreneur's raise money